noahehall/theBookOfNoah/architecture/rest.md

       - any sensitive data should be passed from client to server via POST
     - restriction on method execution
       - allow restricted use of HTTP methods
-      - the GET method should be able to delete data
+      - the GET method should NOT be able to delete data
     - validate malformed XML/JSON
       - check for well-formed input passed between client and server
     - throw generic error messages